striezel/botvinnik/doc/msys2-build.md

 ### Build tools

-To build the botvinnik from source you need a C++ compiler, CMake, the Ninja build system, the cURL library, and the SQLite 3 library. pkg-config is required to make it easier to find compiler options for the installed libraries.
+To build botvinnik from source you need a C++ compiler, CMake, the Ninja build system, the cURL library, and the SQLite 3 library. pkg-config is required to make it easier to find compiler options for the installed libraries.
 Additionally, the program uses Catch (C++ Automated Test Cases in Headers) to perform some tests.